 Take this guy for example.
 At the company he works for he’s spending 20% of his time in meetings.
 I told him it was wasteful, and he doesn’t disagree.
 After tracking his time to discover how much time he spent in meetings, he’s asking his managers if there are any meetings he doesn’t absolutely need to be in.
 Really good move.

 3. Designate a meeting leader

 Without a meeting leader, chaos will ensue every time.
-Your meetings must have a point person — typically the person who called the meeting — to keep things on track throughout the session.
+Your meetings must have a point person — typically the person who called the meeting — to lead a meeting and to keep things on track throughout the session.

 The primary roles of the meeting leader include:

 - Scheduling the meeting and sending a calendar invite

 - Assigning talking points or time slots to each attendee

 - Assigning tasks upon the conclusion of the meeting